 Congratulations and thank you for publishing your book with Lantern.
-We understand how important the successful publication of your book is to everyone.
+We understand how important the successful publication of your book is to you.
 The following instructions are intended to help you create properly formatted files that will be used by Lantern Publishing & Media for the production of your book.
 If you take the time to prepare your manuscript so that it’s professionally produced, you will stand a much greater chance of the manuscript being accepted and not sent back to you to for revision.
-With this in mind we ask that you please read and follow these guidelines.
+With this in mind, we ask that you please read and follow these guidelines.

 - Media: Files should be transmitted preferably as an e-mail attachment or by other electronic media and must be accompanied by information regarding hardware, software, file names, and the date the files were created, as outlined here.

 - Hardware: Indicate the computer system (PC or Macintosh) used to create the files.

 - Software: Indicate the word-processing program and version used to create the files.
 Lantern asks that you use Microsoft Word.
 If using a different software (e.g., WordPerfect), save your files in a compatible format.

 - File Management: Files should be easily identifiable by their name.

 - Page numbering: Number all text and back-matter pages of your manuscript consecutively throughout, from the first page to the last.
 Do not begin each new chapter or section at page 1.
 Do not include art in the numbering sequence.
 It is important that all endnotes be placed together in one file at the end of the manuscript, not at the end of each chapter.
 The same goes for other back-matter, like bibliography.